Algebraic-Programming/ALP/docs/Development.md

 ## Clang linter

-To apply these rules, the directory `tools` contains the script `clang-format-linter.sh` that formats (*lint*, in Unix jargon) the code accordingly, based on the `clang-format` tool.
-Version 11 or higher is requested for the settings to be applied; if you want to use a different version, you can alias it in Bash before invoking `tools/clang-format-linter.sh`, which otherwise directly calls the command `clang-format-11`.
+To automatically and approximately correctly check whether code style rules are followed properly, the directory `tools` contains the script `clang-format-linter.sh` that formats (*lints*, in Unix jargon) the source code, based on the `clang-format` tool.

+Version 11 or higher of the tool is required.
+If you want to use a different version, you can alias it in Bash before invoking `tools/clang-format-linter.sh`, which otherwise directly calls the command `clang-format-11`.

-This tools is available in the standard repositories of the main Linux
+This tools is available in the standard repositories of all main Linux
 distributions: for example, in Ubuntu you can install it with `apt-get install clang-format-11`.